How Ohio's overhaul of K-12 schooling became a flashpoint

-NEW YORK — Ohio's K-12 education system has become the center of a legal battle between lawmakers and members of the State Board of Education.
+COLUMBUS, Ohio — (COLUMBUS, Ohio) -- Ohio's K-12 education system has become the center of a legal battle between lawmakers and members of the State Board of Education.

 Ohio Gov. Mike DeWine passed HB 33 in July as part of the state's budget bill.
 The policy would transfer much of the power from the Board of Education, which includes publicly elected officials, to a governor-appointed director who would then appoint deputy directors.